dementive/ImperatorToRome2/README.md

 Install the TotalWarBattle Imperator: Rome mod

-Open up the default Imperator: Rome launcher and set the TotalWarBattle as active in the playset then close the launcher.
+Open the default Imperator: Rome launcher and set the TotalWarBattle mod as active in the playset then close the launcher.

 Make sure you have steam open and then run the executable, it will launch imperator rome.
 `./ImperatorToRome2`